-Jackie Thomas-Kennedy, a finalist in Narrative’s 2022 Fall Story Contest, holds an MFA in fiction writing from Columbia University School of the Arts and was a Wallace Stegner Fellow at Stanford University.
-The winner of numerous awards for her work, including First Place in Narrative’s Fall 2008 Story Contest,” she writes for many national periodicals, and several of her pieces are available in our Library.
-Thomas-Kennedy lives in Massachusetts.
+Jackie Thomas-Kennedy, a finalist in Narrative’s 2025 Winter Story Contest, is the author of the debut novel The Other Wife (Riverhead, 2025).
+She holds an MFA in fiction writing from Columbia University School of the Arts and was a Wallace Stegner Fellow at Stanford University.
+She lives in the San Francisco Bay Area.

 Fictioncontest_258.2_0_0.jpg